ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 internal flash on stm32 faster than SPI limited esp32 external flash

 ## Deployment
+A single chip is often more expensive to develop/maintain and less fault tolerant if one of its susbsystems fails than having external sensors

 component selection is capabilities and then what environment for these components

 MCU parametric selection using microchip/maps